-Let’s take a look at a few of those reasons, and see if we can help keep your little sweetie in bed until a more respectable hour of the day.
+Let’s take a look at a few of those reasons, and see if we can help keep your little babes in bed until a more respectable hour of the day.

 The first thing we need to do is establish the “why” of the situation.
 When solving any baby sleep issues, we break it down into four different areas; emotional, mental, physical and external.
 Then we will address what triggers can cause the sleep issue and how to prevent them.

 Babies are not born with the ability to process their emotions – this develops over the course of time and with each new experience.
 They are often unable to process or understand why they are experiencing a particular emotion.
 Especially, if they are not at a stage where they can talk about it yet, they may get “stuck” in that emotion.

 Oftentimes, emotional processing takes place in the form of dreams, which are more common in the early hours of the day.
 This can then cause them to wake up too early, and that habit may continue until they are able to eventually process that emotion.
 As parents, the best course of action to help them get through this stage is through lots of reassurance and understanding.
 When they have a sense of comfort and safety, it will help them be able to develop emotional maturity.

 The learning curve for young children is extraordinary; they are learning at such an intense rate that it can eventually begin to affect their sleep.
 Like emotional processing, learning how to process this intense development happens during their sleep.
 This can then lead to a period of waking early so they can put their new skills into practice – not so fun when that practicing starts at 4:00 in the morning!